Writers Association of Korea

 The Writers Association of Korea is a society formed by writers of South Korea to promote Korean literature and support Korean writers.

 History

 On November 18, 1974, the Council of Writers for Freedom and Practice was established by a number of writers including Ko Un to protect the rights of writers, and started a campaign to free the poet Kim Ji-ha from imprisonment.
-1987, the group was extended to become Association of Writers for National Literature, and then in 2007 it was renamed the Writers Association of Korea.
+In 1987, the group expanded to become the Association of Writers for National Literature, and then in 2007 it was renamed the Writers Association of Korea.

-There are 12 branches and 11 branches nationwide, and it has around 200 members.
-There are 5 sections such as novels, poetry, poetry, children's literature, and criticism.
+The association has 14 chapters and 18 branches nationwide, and divisions for various genres including fiction, poetry, sijo, children's literature, and criticism.
+It had around 200 members as of 2010.
 The office is located in Yonghyeon Building, 50-1 Yonggang-dong, Mapo-gu, Seoul.

-The past chairmans are Lee Si-young, Gu Jungseo and Jeong Hui Seong.
+Past chairpersons include Lee Si-young, Gu Jungseo and Jeong Hui Seong.